Breaking Glass – which fizz glasses are best?

-One rainy Sunday afternoon I tested the suitability of various glasses for fizz in an experiment called Breaking Glass.
-What stemware works best for bubbly?
+One rainy Sunday afternoon I tested the suitability of various stemware for fizz in an experiment called Breaking Glass.
+What works best for bubbly?

 Admittedly my Breaking Glass test was conducted without much scientific rigour.
 Different glasses were hand-washed beforehand to ensure there were no lingering traces of detergent, which kills bubbles stone dead.
 Dishwashers can leave soap residues, so it’s worth rinsing and drying by hand.